antoniocastajr/Marketing-Analyst/README.md

 #
 ✍️ Author: Antonio Castañares Rodríguez

-📌 This repository documents a key project in my AI learning path, focused on gaining a deep, practical understanding of agentic systems by building one from its core components.
+📌 This repository documents a key project in my AI learning path, focused on gaining a deep and practical understanding of agentic systems to solve business problems.

 [demo]: https://marketing-analyst.streamlit.app/